Skip to main content

 }

-From Ruby to Rust (IntoValue)
+From Rust to Ruby (IntoValue)

-use magnus::{Value, Ruby, IntoValue, Error, RHash, value::ReprValue};
+use magnus::{Value, Ruby, IntoValue, Error, value::ReprValue};

 struct Point {